jonathanherman1/raptor-GA-SEI/README.md

 - [x] Has theme

 ## Next Steps / Future Enhancements:
+- [ ] Set up project in Jira or other task tracker for better organization for development
 - [ ] Finish the game logic
+- [ ] Refactor current code where difficult to read or not built to scale across the application
+- [ ] Squash bugs
 - [ ] Refine the UX
 - [ ] Play against the computer
 - [ ] Provide tooltips